To make calls, see the Making outgoing calls quickstart.

 Step 3: Create an inbound LiveKit trunk

 An inbound SIP trunk instructs LiveKit to accept calls to one or more numbers that you own.
-Create a file inbound-trunk.json
+Replace the phone number with the number purchased from your SIP trunking provider and create a file inbound-trunk.json

 Create the LiveKit inbound SIP trunk using the CLI: